stanford-cs248/draw-svg/README.md

 In this project, you will implement a simple software rasterizer that draws points, lines, triangles, and bitmap images.
 When you are done, you will have a viewer that supports the basic features of the Scalable Vector Graphics (SVG) format that is now widely used on the internet.

 ## Due date
-The assignment is due Apr 19th at 11:59:59 PM.
+The assignment is due Jan XX at 11:59:59 PM.

 ## Submission instruction
 Zip your assignment directory (please delete build directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).
 You can click on the Dashboard tab on the left bar to select Interactive Computer Graphics.